repengine/pulse/docs/api_core_api_py.md

 ## Coupling Points
 - **High coupling** with `VariableRegistry` and `FeatureStore` for data retrieval.
 - Dependency on `forecast_engine.forecast_memory` for forecast history.
-- Dependency on `simulation_engine.simulate_backward` for synchronous retrodiction.
+- Dependency on `engine.simulate_backward` for synchronous retrodiction.
 - Dependency on the (assumed) `core.training_review_store` module.
 - The structure of data returned by these underlying modules directly impacts the API responses.